rishadsanian/tinyapp/README.md

 ### Middleware
   - Nodemon - Auto server restart for code changes and viewing console.logs
   - Morgan - For live monitoring of event status
-  - EJS  - Viewengine used to generate dynamic views with capacity to manipulate data within html code
+  - EJS  - Viewengine used to generate dynamic views with the capacity to manipulate data within HTML code
 <br>
 <br>